menu icon

 Recipe

-Top down view of leftover turkey soup with vegetables in yellow bowl.
+Top down view of turkey vegetable soup in yellow bowl with spoon.

-This Leftover Turkey Soup is made using frozen vegetables for a quick and easy meal.
+This turkey vegetable soup is made using leftover turkey and frozen vegetables for a quick and easy meal.
 Nutritious, tasty and comforting it comes together in under 30 minutes.

 No ratings yet